abooij/haskell-wayland/README.md

 - write documentation strings from .protocol files into haddock???
 - allow easy building of other .protocol files into haskell bindings
 - protocol version checker function
-- check if returned objects may be NULL in fixed API (protocol-generated API should be fine since object construction is guaranteed to work and potentially NULL objects should be advertised as nullable in the XML files)